 CBC & Affiliates - Bold, NN, Doc (changed to 720P September 2011)

 The only programming that's currently available in 1080P is the "on demand" programming from BTV (and Dish), which is downloaded to the HDD of the PVR.
 I believe that Shaw is starting to roll this (1080P OD) out to Gateway customers.

 The latest information we have, is that Bell (Sat) is converting all

 of the channels to 720P to save bandwidth.
 Bell Fibe, Bell Aliant, as well as Telus Sat and Optik get (most/all of) their signals from Bell - some (local area channels) may

 be direct from the "broadcaster".

 Some OTT programmes and services (like NetFlix) are now available in 4k.
-Rogers has announced 4k for select upcoming programming and other providers will surely hop on the 4k bandwagon for the limited programming that is currently available in 4k.
+Some providers have very limited programming on specific 4K channels.
 Of course you'll need a 4k TV and other 4k equipment to take advantage of 4k.

 Broadcasting vs Original Material

 An affiliate broadcaster only broadcasts in one resolution.